brackets-io/brackets-selections/README.md

 Press "Ctrl-Shift-J" to select the indentation level from the current cursor position.
 When repeatedly pressing "Ctrl-Shift-J" the selection will expand to the preceding indentation level, provided your code is properly indented.

-Press "Ctrl-Shift-Up" or "Ctrl-Shift-Down" to select everything from the current cursor position to the start or the end of the document.
+Press "Cmd/Ctrl-Shift-Up" or "Cmd/Ctrl-Shift-Down" to select everything from the current cursor position to the start or the end of the document.

 ## Version History